1178 Broadway -- Burlingame, California 94010

 But vineyards have, according to the history books, been planted there since the year 890.
 Kudos to whomever had the idea of cultivating grapes in this prime location back in the 800s!

 The Faller family bought Domaine Weinbach (the name translates to something like "wine brook" as there's actually a small stream on the property) in 1898.
-It's been run by Theo Faller's widow Colette and their daughters Catherine and Laurence since 1979.
-Today Laurence is the winemaker and a major ambassador for Alsace wines in general and Weinbach in particular.
+It had been run by Theo Faller's widow Colette and their daughters Catherine and Laurence since 1979.
+Laurence had been the winemaker, but she passed away in May of 2013, having a cardiac seizure of some sort at the young age of 47!!!
 Her sister Catherine takes care of sales and also is an eno-ambassador.
+Catherine's sons Eddy and Théo now work in the family business.

 The wines have garnered good scores from various critics over the past years and it seemed to me the wines had become a shade sweeter than when we first were introduced to the Faller family many years ago.
 I am happy to note the recent and current vintages seem to taste drier and/or have a finer point of balance.